-Many people incorporate the wider practice of responsible travel which emphasizes individual actions within each local community.
-Through this, responsible travel addresses the negative environmental impact of travel as well as its effects on local economies.
+Many people incorporate the wider practice of responsible travel, which emphasizes individual actions within each local community.
+Through this, responsible travel addresses the negative environmental impact of travel and its effects on local economies.

 The sector contributes to air pollution, land pollution, waste problems, and overconsumption of resources.
 Between 2009 and 2013, research shows that tourism contributed about 8% of global greenhouse gas emissions3.
 With aviation alone, a paper suggests that its emissions can be equated to the total emissions that Germany produces4.

 Apart from carbon emissions, tourism also plays a role in the depletion of local resources, thereby putting pressure on local communities.
 Through collective effort that begins with individuals, we can make a difference to make travel greener.

 By adopting these eco-friendly tips, you're on your way to supporting sustainable living through responsible travel practices.
-Apart from its environmental benefits, eco-friendly traveling also provides you with the satisfaction of protecting the host communities.
+ABesidesits environmental benefits, eco-friendly traveling also provides you with the satisfaction of protecting the host communities.

-If you're in search of a holiday destination or just a weekend getaway, sometimes the places close to home can be your best bet.
+If you're searching for a holiday destination or just a weekend getaway, sometimes the places close to home can be your best bet.
 When more people begin to explore their host communities, it reduces an aircraft's carbon emissions.
 Local travel doesn't mean you can't explore other parts of the world.
-Instead, it gives room also to consider exploring your home or neighboring country.
+Instead, it also gives room to consider exploring your home or neighboring country.

 As a local, sustainable traveler, you can also save money that would otherwise go to flights.
 When you're going local, airplanes are a big no-no. Choosing public transportation options like the train helps with energy consumption and reduces your carbon footprint.

 Public transport is a great way to reduce the number of cars or vehicles on the road.
 As a result, it presents an environmentally-friendly option for moving around when in a new place.
-Taking the train or public bus is a great way to reduce the number of emissions in the atmosphere.
+Taking the train or public bus is a great way to reduce emissions in the atmosphere.

 When possible, you can also use rental bikes to move around towns or cities.
 Through individual efforts come collective changes.
 These types of transport modes also enhance your sightseeing experience.
 You'll feel closer to the locals and enjoy the full tourist experience.

 For private experiences, you can rent a hybrid or electric vehicle.
 This makes a huge difference compared with petrol cars because it translates to less fuel and lower emissions.

-You should also recognize that a lot of companies use greenwashing to attract customers.
+You should also recognize that many companies use greenwashing to attract customers.
 To know more about a tour operator or company, check their website and reviews for their eco-friendly policies.
 A sustainable tour company will take on carbon reduction projects and provide its tourists with green travel tips.
 Many of them also offset their carbon footprint as a way to restore balance and reduce the impact of climate change.

 Apart from sustainable companies, you can also support local tour guides.
-Many of the local tour guides also have sustainability initiatives that seek to protect the local people and communities.
+Many local tour guides also have sustainability initiatives that seek to protect the local people and communities.
 As a result, you'll get the satisfaction that your money is going towards just causes.

 When people are preparing to travel, there's usually the tendency to purchase new items.
 As a result, it can lead to stocking up on things with negative environmental impacts.
 Such items include toiletries, travel bags, and other items they deem necessary.

 When preparing to travel, always go along with a sustainable travel kit.
 This should include necessities such as an environmentally-friendly toothbrush, toothpaste, cotton pads, and shampoo and conditioner bars.

 If you're in a new country, there's a high chance you'd want to try out their local produce and drinks.
 If unprepared, this can lead to you patronizing items like plastic bottles, cups, and cutleries.

 Remembering to switch off appliances is one of the most important sustainable travel tips.
 Consider practices like switching off the television when not watching and unplugging your devices when not charging.
-Whenever you’re leaving your hotel room or accommodation, make it a habit to switch off the air conditioners and fans.
+When leaving your hotel room or accommodation, make it a habit to switch off the air conditioners and fans.
 Also, be mindful of small appliances like the lights.

-When staying in places like hotels, it's normal to have access to service providers.
+When staying in places like hotels, it's normal to access service providers.
 The service providers are the people who regularly come in to switch your sheets and vacuum the floors.
 As part of the hotel practices, these people tend to come in quite regularly to do their jobs.

 On a grand scale, these practices create more environmental effects than you can imagine.
-If you're staying at a hotel for some days, you can let them know directly not to change your sheets so often.
+If you're staying at a hotel for some days, you can tell them not to change your sheets so often.
 This also applies to services like constant vacuuming.

 Patronizing local markers and businesses are one of the important sustainable travel tips.
 When you go to local markets or buy from the locals, it helps you reduce your environmental footprint.
 Also, shopping locally allows you to interact with people, meet other tourists and contribute to the economy.
 It opens up your perspective of the people's cultural heritage as well.

 Often, money spent through tourism ends up leaving the travel destination to benefit big corporations.
-When you patronize local businesses, you'll leave a positive impact on the people and the economy.
+When you patronize local businesses, you'll positively impact the people and the economy.

 It's only normal that you'll want to seek adventure when you travel.
 Before leaving your hometown, you'll have probably created an itinerary for all the activities you want to participate in.

 When you know their recycling guidelines, you can contribute to reducing waste sent to landfills.
 As much as the goal is to be zero-waste, this can be difficult to execute flawlessly.
 In this light, it becomes crucial to take on responsible efforts that make a difference.

 Another one of the important sustainable travel tips is paying attention to the airline you use.
 It's no news that airplanes contribute a significant amount of emissions that cause air pollution.
 Over time, this continues to contribute to the climate crisis.

-So, as an eco-conscious traveler, always look out for progressive airlines that are using renewable biofuels.
+So, as an eco-conscious traveler, always look out for progressive airlines that use renewable biofuels.
 In this instance, the responsibility lies in the hands of both the airlines and also travelers seeking airlines to use.
 It is not enough for airlines to make the switch but for people to also make choices to support sustainability initiatives that have a positive impact.

 When looking for places to stay, as much as possible, stay local.
 Hotels continue to make a significant environmental impact in the tourism industry.
 They stock lots of disposable products, which, when people use them halfway, they throw away.

 Large hotel chains and big corporations often channel the profits out of the local destinations to their countries.
-This economic leakage means that these places are exploited without contributing to their local economies.
-Whenever you’re staying in place, always ask questions about their sustainable and ethical initiatives.
+This economic leakage means these places are exploited without contributing to their local economies.
+Always ask questions about their sustainable and ethical initiatives whenever you're staying in place.
 Your best bet is to always research before booking a place.